torokpe/Data_engineering_1/Term1/README.md

 These data marts are aligned with the analytical plan’s questions, providing targeted answers and supporting deeper research into performance patterns, reliability issues, and regional trends in Formula 1 racing.
 This structured approach ensures that the insights gained are both relevant and comprehensive, facilitating well-informed research and strategic decision-making.

-## 8. Possible development opportunities
+## 8. Opportunities for future development

 This assignment was developed in alignment with the requirements of this course, focusing on building a robust data infrastructure and data marts to support potential analyses.
 While it establishes a strong foundation by creating an analytical_layer and five data marts (three materialized views and two simple views), it does not delve into in-depth analysis.
 There are numerous opportunities for further development in the analytical component to comprehensively answer the research questions outlined in the analytical plan.